EdbMails EDB Recovery and Migration software

 • Step 3: Create a new Outlook profile for users in the new domain

-2. Remove the Exchange server from the Exchange organization: After you remove the Exchange server from the load balancer, remove it from the Exchange organization.
-To do this, use the Exchange Management Console or the Exchange Management Shell.
+2. Remove the Exchange server from the Exchange organization: After you remove the Exchange server from the load balancer, ensure that you uninstall it or, at least, delete it from the Exchange organization.
+This has to be done with either Exchange Management Console or the Exchange Management Shell.

-3. Uninstall Exchange 2013: Next, uninstall the Exchange server from the Add/Remove Programs feature in Windows or the Exchange Setup program.
+3. Uninstall Exchange 2013: Next, uninstall the Exchange server from the Add/Remove Programs feature in Windows or the Exchange Setup program to uninstall the Exchange server from the system.

-4. Remove the server from Active Directory: Finally, remove the server from Active Directory to completely decommission it.
+4. Remove the server from Active Directory: Lastly, delete the server from the Active Directory to completely decommission it.
 To do this, you can use the Active Directory Users and Computers tool or the Active Directory Sites and Services tool.

 See Exchange migration troubleshooting guide for possible solutions related to common migration errors.
 For more information on EdbMails Exchange migration refer to the frequently asked questions (FAQs)